Looking for student discounts at your favourite department stores? We have the latest discount codes, deals and offers to help students save money.

 How is Department Store Shopping Beneficial for Students?

-We know that almost all high street retailers offer a student discount of some kind; both online and off, but here at Student Discount Squirrel, we believe that department stores can be even more beneficial to student shoppers than regular high street stores.
+We know that almost all high street retailers offer a student discount and students discounts of some kind to both domestic and international student attendees; both online and off (student discount card may be needed), but here at Student Discount Squirrel, we believe that department stores can be even more beneficial to student shoppers than regular high street stores.
 How?
 Time to use some of the tricks (and quirks) of the trade.
-Let us explain about these student discounts where usually you get 10% off when you show your student id.
+Let us explain about these best student discounts where usually you get 10% off when you show your student id.

 Because department stores offer a variety of brands, shoppers are able to compare and contrast products and ‘shop around’ without ever leaving the premises.
 This allows you to better identify good value and to differentiate product variables easily.
 How often do you think you want one product and then decide another is better after all?
 All the time!
 Being able to do so easily in one place before making a purchase (and inevitably then having to faff about with returns… or worse, keeping things you don’t need and probably won’t ever use!) allows you to make better and smarter purchase decisions.

 Department stores tend to host lots of concessions to diversify their brand profile.
 Whilst each of these brands may offer their own student discount, often the department store has their own too.
-Double check what this is – because in some cases, it may be more buying through the store!
+Double-check what this is – because in some cases, it may be more buying through the store!
 For example, there is no Argos student discount as standard, but most of the brands they sell will give you money off if you shop direct.
 Vice versa, House of Fraser has a 10% across-the-board student discount, but DKNY have none, so shopping through the department store will afford you a discount you wouldn’t usually get.
-Just take advantage of this money saving extra and validate your student status with a company like Student Beans and you can get discounts.
+Just take advantage of this money-saving extra and validate your student status with a company like Student Beans and you can get discounts, sometimes an international student identity card may be needed or valid student ID.

 Department Stores Often Host Sales Events That High Street Stores Don’t